Ninian Park: Rugby

 Cardiff Rugby Club played at Ninian Park twice between 1960 and 1961 as their ground did not have floodlights.
 The Cardiff City Blue Dragons rugby league team used the ground as their home between 1981 and 1984.
 The team had been founded by Cardiff City director Bob Grogan as a way of generating income and ensuring that Ninian Park was being used more frequently.
 Initially the project proved a moderate success.
 Having been set up at a cost of less than £50,000, the side was credited with keeping the football club afloat by former Cardiff director Tony Clemo, who commented "We weren't getting many through the gates but rugby league helped to keep Cardiff City going [...]
 The Blue Dragons income was paying the rents and rates and there was always a small profit at the end of the day."
 The team's first match against Salford on 31 August 1981 attracted more than 9,000 spectators.
 However, the Blue Dragons failed to reach the top tier of Rugby league and crowds dropped to below 1,000 by the end of the first season.
 Grogan's death soon after led to the club folding after a year playing in Bridgend.

 The Welsh national rugby league team, the Wales Dragons, used Ninian Park as one of its home venues.
 The ground hosted seven internationals between 1981 and 1995 with the first match a 15–20 defeat to England in November 1981.
 Ahead of the game, rugby officials had hoped to draw a crowd of more than 10,000 but the final figure was around 8,000.
 The Dragons held a 3–3 record at Ninian Park, winning their last game 28–6 over France before the largest international rugby league crowd at the ground (a sellout 10,250) on their way to a semi-final berth in the 1995 Rugby League World Cup.
 The 1999 final of the WRU Challenge Cup was also held at the ground, featuring Swansea RFC defeating Llanelli RFC 37–10.

+Rugby league internationals

+List of international rugby league matches played at Ninian Park.